scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 importantly, finer details exists.
 The paper also presents a very simple, image processing based technique to take the "morphological finger print" of rainfall maps.
-This technique can be used on both remotely sensed and numerically modeled data providing a subjective bases for model assessment.
+This technique can be used on both remotely sensed and numerically modeled data providing a objective basis for model assessment.

 Acknowledgements